jbradenbrown/quotato/tools/README_vendor_finder.md

 ## How It Works

-1. The tool uses OpenRouter (or OpenAI) to generate vendor data based on a prompt.
+1. The tool uses OpenAI with web search capabilities to generate vendor data based on a prompt.
+2. When generating data, the tool:
+   - Searches the web for plumbing companies in the specified city
+   - Verifies phone numbers, websites, and contact form URLs
+   - Confirms service areas and collects other relevant information
+   - Formats the data into a structured JSON format
-2. The generated data is saved to a JSON file in the `data/` directory.
+3. The generated data is saved to a JSON file in the `data/` directory.
-3. Subsequent requests use the cached data unless regeneration is forced.
+4. Subsequent requests use the cached data unless regeneration is forced.

 ## Files